 HDYGT: (winks) Right, our little secret.
 So what do you think is the key to your brilliant success – other than the monkey?

-John Locke: Watch it – I said no monkey business!
+John Locke: (through clinched teeth) Watch it – I said no monkey business!

 HDYGT: Oops, my bad.
 I won’t bring him up again!
 How about: What skill set or unique abilities do you think have led to your conquering the concrete jungle?

-John Locke: (eyes narrow) My ability to instantly recognize a deal as being good or bad.
+John Locke: (eyes narrow, wonders if he’s being played) My ability to instantly recognize a deal as being good or bad.
 If only I had the same ability with regard to the interviews I accept.

 HDYGT: Is this ability instinctive or something you’ve EVOLVED into over time?

 John Locke: (shrugs) To be successful in my business you have to make more mistakes than the competition, in a shorter period of time.